exasim-project/NeoFOAM/doc/basics/database.rst

 ---------------

 The ``FieldCollection`` stores all fields and provides additional functionality which is stored in a document.
-The ``FieldDocument`` keeps a reference to field as a ``std::any`` and stores additional metatdata like the time index, iteration index, and subcycle index.
+The ``FieldDocument`` keeps a reference to field as a ``std::any`` and stores additional metadata like the time index, iteration index, and subcycle index.
 The following code snippet shows how to create a ``FieldDocument``:

 .. sourcecode:: cpp

-    template<class geoField>
+    template<class FieldType>
     FieldDocument(
-        const geoField& field,
+        const FieldType& field,
         std::size_t timeIndex,
         std::size_t iterationIndex,
         std::int64_t subCycleIndex